MINDFULNESS: TAMING THE MONKEY

 So Mindfulness is “the heart of Buddhist meditation” but “has nothing to do with Buddhism.”
 Kabat-Zinn himself is no secular person.
 He was a student of Zen Master Seung Sahn and is a founding member of the Cambridge Zen Center.

-Another influential non-secular person in Mindfulness is Thich Nhat Hanh (b.
-1926), a Zen Buddhist monk from Vietnam, who lectures around the country as a Mindfulness enthusiast and whose books promoting Mindfulness have enjoyed great success in the West.
+Another influential non-secular person in Mindfulness was Thich Nhat Hanh (1926-2022), a Zen Buddhist monk from Vietnam, who lectured around the country as a Mindfulness enthusiast and whose books promoting Mindfulness have enjoyed great success in the West.

 Zen Buddhist Peter Senge (considered by many to be the successor to influential management guru Peter Drucker) incorporates Zen Buddhist concepts such as being “trapped in structures,” “trapped in the theater of our thoughts” in his popular book, The Fifth Discipline.
 Additionally, he recommends “some form of meditation” such as “contemplative prayer” or a method to quiet “the conscious mind,” as well as “regular meditative practice.”
 8